Common Challenges in Hospital Revenue Cycle Management: And How to Overcome Them

 Patient Registration and Data Collection

 One of the primary challenges in hospital revenue cycle management occurs at the very beginning of the patient journey: the initial process of registration and data collection.
 It is true that any billing and reimbursement start with patients’ information and, therefore, must be accurate.
 Some of the challenges faced in terms of claims include receiving animal data that is incomplete or inaccurate, and this causes a lot of issues like claim denial and slow payment, among others.
-As a result of this challenge, hospital revenue cycle management teams should ensure they have good patient registration systems.
+As a result of this challenge, hospital revenue cycle management teams should ensure they have sound patient registration systems.
 Such systems can be automatic validators that work with the data and staff’s training regarding data input or patients who have access to input information by themselves through Patient Portals.
-When it comes to data accuracy, it is essential to start from the point of view that avoiding downstream problems is far more advantageous for a hospital’s revenue cycle.
+Regarding data accuracy, it is essential to start from the point of view that avoiding downstream problems is far more advantageous for a hospital’s revenue cycle.

 Insurance Verification and Eligibility